 Disciplinary Offense Description/ Examples Disciplinary Responses/Actions Academic Dishonesty / Cheating Students are expected to conduct themselves honestly and with integrity in regard to their work.
 All forms of cheating and plagiarism are prohibited.
-Behavior that is unacceptable includes, but is not limited to: looking at or copying another student's work; working with others on tasks that are meant to be done individually; allowing another student to look at or copy your work; using any helping method or technique to get or give answers; taking class materials and giving them to others before class; using materials from other students, publications or the Internet; Disciplinary measures include, but are not limited to, re-doing the assignment / re-taking the test, completing an alternative assignment, receiving a failing grade on the work, Office Detention, T.L.C., Out-of-School suspension or expulsion.
+Behavior that is unacceptable includes, but is not limited to: looking at or copying another student's work; working with others on tasks that are meant to be done individually; allowing another student to look at or copy your work; using any helping method or technique to get or give answers; taking class materials and giving them to others before class; using materials from other students, publications or the Internet; Disciplinary measures include, but are not limited to, re-doing the assignment / re- taking the test, completing an alternative assignment, receiving a failing grade on the work, Office Detention, T.L.C., Out- of-School suspension or expulsion.
 Arson and other Safety Related Offenses Setting Fires on School Property: Any student(s) setting a fire or assisting in setting a fire on school property will receive a minimum of ten days suspension with arson charges being filed against him/her by the district.
 Setting-Off False Alarms: Students found guilty of setting-off/tampering with the Area Of Rescue Assistance Alarms will receive a one-day suspension.
 Tampering with Fire Extinguishers: Any student found guilty of tampering with a fire extinguisher will receive five days suspension and will be required to pay all costs associated with refilling or repairing the extinguisher.
 Bomb Threats: Any student(s) initiating a bomb threat will receive a minimum of ten days suspension with charges being filed against him/her by the District.
-Possession of Firecrackers: Any student(s) possessing smoke bombs, stink bombs, firecrackers, or other explosive devices will receive a suspension of up to ten days after an informal hearing with Immediate Office Referral Up to ten days OSS, notification to police department Students possessing lighters will be assigned a minimum one-day T.L.C. with lighters being confiscated.
+Possession of Firecrackers: Any student(s) possessing smoke bombs, stink bombs, firecrackers, or other explosive devices will receive a suspension of up to ten days after an informal hearing with the individual's parents.
+Possession of Lighters in school serves no educational function and can disrupt school activities.
+Immediate Office Referral Up to ten days OSS, notification to police department Students possessing lighters will be assigned a minimum one-day T.L.C. with lighters being confiscated.
+Assault See Disorderly Conduct Verbal or physical assault of an administrator, teacher, school staff, student and /or their property Immediate Office Referral Up to ten days OSS, notification to police department, possible referral to superintendent for expulsion